flutter/website/src/add-to-app/android/project-setup.md

 #### Java 11 requirement
 {:.no_toc}

-The Flutter Android engine uses Java 11 features.
+The Flutter Android Gradle plugin uses Java 11 features.

 Before attempting to connect your Flutter module project to your host Android app, ensure that your host Android